ChrisNakayama/Pizzas/README.md

-Pizza Shop
+Detroit Pizza is lighter and the sauce is on top of the cheese so the top does not get soggy.

 By Christopher Nakayama

 Description:

-Pizza Order Form
+Detroit Pizza Order Form

 This is a simple order form to take in pizza orders from a customer.
 The program captures the customer information.